 But if you can get past the prose (and I'll admit here that I did eventually get used to Mafi's writing style, although I still think it is godawful), you will get to the actual storyline.
 I said before that no details of the plot of this book are evident on the cover, but the cover does give us a clue.
 The image of a beautiful girl in a beautiful dress is commonly found covering YA books with a romance storyline (often a love triangle) set against the backdrop of a paranormal or dystopian world (the details of which are often sketchily developed), and always uses the "our love is so forbidden/us against the world" cliches.
 These kinds of covers rarely tell us anything about the actual storyline, just that the elements I listed are involved.Shatter Me

 is no different.
 Like its cover, the book's plot revolves around Juliette, a girl with a special power (a killing touch) who has been captured by an evil leader.
 The whole thing takes place in a rundown dystopian society.
 Very few details are given about just what exactly the world she lives in is like, aside from the most typical things like an oppressive government and environmental problems.
 The worldbuilding takes up maybe 10 pages maximum, and that's it.
 The rest of the story revolves around the girl's meeting and subsequent cliche-ridden romance with a handsome boy, who is conveniently the only one who is not hurt by her power and is also her captor's lackey, so of course, their romance is forbidden.
-They fall in love and then run off together in typical "you and me against the world" fashion, and eventually join a rebellious group
+They fall in love and then run off together in typical "you and me against the world" fashion, and eventually join a rebellious group.
+That's about it.